mesterhammerfic/match_finder/README.md

 ### Data
 The data I'm using is scraped from the official [UFC stats website](http://www.ufcstats.com/statistics/events/completed), which provides round-by-round data on strikes and grappling techniques used in a fight for each fighter.
 I scraped data for every bout up until August 1st.
-The scraping and data preparation takes a singificant amount of time, so I provided the [data](data/ufcstats_data) with this repository through 5 CSVs, as well as 12 [advanced statistics](data/ufc_stats/advanced_stats)
+The scraping and data preparation takes a significant amount of time, so I provided the [data](data/ufcstats_data) with this repository through 5 CSVs, as well as 12 [advanced statistics](data/ufcstats_data/advanced_stats)
 CSV files which were [generated](notebooks/01_data_cleaning/07c_advanced_statistics_by_round.ipynb) from those 5 original tables.
 For more details on the data, including data dictionaries, checkout the data_descriptions file [here](data_description.md).